 You will have at least one info-graphic taking up a minimum of a page or as much as a spread.

 You should have other illustrations as page decorations.
-It might be more convenient to place them on master pages rather than having to position them individually on each page.
+It might be more convenient to place them on parent pages rather than having to position them individually on each page.

 - Stock photography